![]() |

 * In 1934 the Gap cave was re-opened to the public.

-* In 1947 the title was transferred to the commonwealth of Virginia.
+* In 1947 the title was transferred to the Commonwealth of Virginia.

 * From 1992 until somewhat recently cave tours were not being held.

-* As of June, 2013, 17.5 miles of passage has been mapped by CRF.
+* As of June 2013, 17.5 miles of passage have been mapped by CRF.

 * Gap Cave is currently owned and operated by the Cumberland Gap National Historical Park.